tarantool/doc/doc/dev_guide/reference_capi/utils.rst

 .. c:function:: uint64_t luaL_checkuint64(struct lua_State *L, int idx)

-    Check whether the argument idx is a uint64 or a convertable string and returns this number.
+    Check whether the argument idx is a uint64 or a convertible string and returns this number.

     :throws: error if the argument can't be converted

 .. c:function:: uint64_t luaL_checkint64(struct lua_State *L, int idx)

-    Check whether the argument idx is a int64 or a convertable string and returns this number.
+    Check whether the argument idx is a int64 or a convertible string and returns this number.

     :throws: error if the argument can't be converted

 .. c:function:: uint64_t luaL_touint64(struct lua_State *L, int idx)

-    Check whether the argument idx is a uint64 or a convertable string and returns this number.
+    Check whether the argument idx is a uint64 or a convertible string and returns this number.

     :return: the converted number or 0 of argument can't be converted

 .. c:function:: int64_t luaL_toint64(struct lua_State *L, int idx)

-    Check whether the argument idx is a int64 or a convertable string and returns this number.
+    Check whether the argument idx is a int64 or a convertible string and returns this number.

     :return: the converted number or 0 of argument can't be converted